 Let’s put those thoughts of leprechauns and pots of gold aside for a moment and focus on a real treasure: Rainbow Roses!
 They’re big, they’re bright, and they’re colourful!
-But what exactly are they and where do you come from?
+But what exactly are they and where do they come from?send roses

-Please be mindful about people who claim that Rainbow Roses may be grown from seeds or cuttings in your backyard.
+Please be mindful about people who claim that Rainbow Roses can be grown from seeds or cuttings in your backyard.
 These blooms actually start out as white roses that go through a careful colouring process to create a stunning and beautiful kaleidoscope of colours in each rose.
-The most popular rainbow roses have a combination of pink, blue, yellow, orange and green hues on their faces.
+The most popular rainbow roses have a combination of pink, blue, yellow, orange and green hues.

 The man behind the masterpiece

 The idea of these incredible flowers came from a man named Peter van de Werken, a flower grower from the Netherlands.
 When sales of the single coloured flowers in his nursery slowed down, he was inspired to try something new and developed a stunning collection of rainbow roses.

 Experimenting with colouring flowers using natural dyes, it took him roughly six months of fine-tuning the process before his method was perfected.
 Since its conception back in 2005, millions of Rainbow Roses have since been ordered and spread throughout the globe.

 The science behind the art